Adaptive staircase methods: why one number isn't enough

 Why this beats a fixed chart

-The advantage over fixed-step grating charts (FACT, CSV-1000) is easy to summarize.
-A FACT chart at a single spatial frequency presents nine contrast steps, each shown once, at ~0.15 log unit spacing (Pelli & Bex, 2013).
+The advantage over fixed-step grating charts (FACT, CSV-1000) is easy to summarize.3 A FACT chart at a single spatial frequency presents nine contrast steps, each shown once, at roughly 0.15 log-unit spacing.
 The total information per frequency is one row of nine binary responses.

 Compare that to a staircase.
-Forty trials concentrated near threshold, with step sizes that shrink as the procedure converges, pin down a threshold to ~0.05–0.1 log units in a 2AFC contrast task on a stable observer (Wichmann & Hill, 2001).
-Replication studies of fixed-step grating charts in healthy adults report ceiling effects at the maximum step in 50–95% of observers at the peak of the CSF — the test cannot resolve "good" from "great" in that population.
+Forty trials concentrated near threshold, with step sizes that shrink as the procedure converges, can pin down a threshold to roughly 0.05–0.1 log units for a stable observer in a 2AFC contrast task — the kind of precision a well-sampled psychometric function supports.4 Replication studies of fixed-step grating charts in healthy adults frequently report ceiling effects at the maximum step near the peak of the CSF — the test often cannot resolve "good" from "great" in that population.

 The staircase also adapts to the observer.
 If true threshold is unexpectedly high — because of a visual deficit, mis-calibrated screen, or glare — the staircase walks up and finds it.
 A fixed-step chart simply hits floor.